Part 1: Executive summary

-1.1 This report outlines the findings of the Office of the Australian Information Commissioner’s (OAIC) privacy assessment of VIX Verify’s handling of personal information as a gateway service provider (GSP) of the Document Verification Service (DVS).
+1.1 This report outlines the findings of the Office of the Australian Information Commissioner’s (OAIC) privacy assessment of Telstra Health’s handling of personal information through its mobile application (app) ‘HealthNow’, conducted in September 2020.

 Part 2: Introduction

 My Health Record, System Operator and Registered Portal Operators